jpadkins/jpa.io_hugo/content/about.md

 Q: Why does your website look like it was designed by someone in the 90s?

 A: Because I believe you should be able to disable JS without a site losing readability.
-Because I care about those of us using screen readers.
-And because if you want to browse jpa.io from links or w3m, you deserve nothing but the full browser experience.
-But, most importantly, I've grown to love the style of late-90s/early-00s tech blogs and documentation sites.
+If you want to browse jpa.io from links or w3m, you deserve nothing but the full browser experience.
+Also I've grown attached to the style of late-90s/early-00s tech blogs and documentation sites.

 Q: Some of the code you've posted has a bug or could be improved.
 Can I contact you?

 A: Yes!
 I'd greatly appreciate it, in fact.
 [This](https://github.com/jpadkins/jpa.io_hugo) is a link to the repo storing the **Hugo** project I generate this site from.
 Please open a PR there.
-Otherwise, at the footer of any page you'll find links to my github profile, which contains my email.
+Otherwise, at the footer of any page you'll find a link to my github profile, which contains my email.